 Salary: mostly unpaid

 Yet millions of family caregivers have answered this call.
 And millions more will in years to come.
 Yes, this is a hard job.
 But it is a vital job.
 Our health care system could not function without family caregivers.
-Here at The Empowered Caregiver we want to break down the right way to do it.
-Stay tuned.
+We want to break down the right way to do it.